arkhipenko/clonezilla/README.md

 Backup configuration file tells automatic Clonezilla what kind of backup needs to be performed A sample backup file is below:

-		# Backup configuration file
-		# should be available in the root of /home/config (mounted from the kernel startup parameters).
-		# Format
-		# line 1: Machine_UUID
-		# line 2: home_partimag_partition_uuid
-		# line 3: ocs-sr backup options string without target device(s)/partition(s)
-		# line 4: target_uuid1
-		# line 5: target_uuid2
-		# line N: target_uuidN
-		#
-		# Where
-		#	Machine_UUID  is the uuid obtained via 'lshw -quiet | grep configuration | grep uuid
-		#	home_partimag_partition_uuid  is UUID of the partition which is going to be mounted to /home/partimag for backup
-		#	target_uuidN  is uuid of the partition to be backed up (in case of saveparts), or disk to be backed up

 		4c4c4544-0054-3610-804a-c7c04f444b33
 		7B0DFCE74B228860
 		-q2 -j2 -nogui -z1p -i 2000000 -p poweroff savedisk xps15dev_system